Pregnancy Changed My Body — Rebuilding My Core Changed My Life

 Recovery wasn’t just about rest or losing baby weight.
 I was healing from major surgery while trying to repair abdominal muscles that had been stretched beyond what I ever imagined possible.
 I knew that if I didn’t rebuild them properly, I could be facing additional surgery in the future.

-There were moments that felt overwhelming — physically, mentally, and emotionally.
+There were a lot of overwhelming moments — physically, mentally, and emotionally.
 I didn’t recognize my body.
 Movements that once felt automatic suddenly required intention and care.
 And somewhere in that slow, often frustrating process, I realized something I hadn’t been prepared for: my body had fundamentally changed.

 That realization didn’t break me — but it did force me to let go of everything I thought I knew about strength.
 The path forward wasn’t about getting my old body back.
 It was about learning how to rebuild strength in a completely different way than I ever had before.